 The Jadu group of companies is committed to protect and respect your privacy and ensuring compliance with the way we collect, process and use information including personal data.

-The GDPR has a broader definition of what constitutes personal data than the DPA, by incorporating reference to identifiers such as name, identification numbers, IP address and location.
-Each person to which the personal data refers is known as a ‘Data Subject’.
+The DPA provides a definition of what constitutes ‘Personal data’ and each person to which the personal data refers is known as a ‘Data Subject’.

 This Privacy Notice explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
 This Privacy Notice applies to the use of our products and to our sales, marketing and customer contract fulfilment activities.
-For individuals seeking a job with the UK organisation the privacy notice can be found here.
+For individuals seeking a job with the UK organisation you can read the Privacy Notice for Job Applicants.

 Who are we?

 The organisation in the UK is Jadu Limited including its wholly owned subsidiary, Jadu Creative Limited.
 Both companies have their registered address at 1 Smith Way, Enderby, Leicester, England, LE19 1SX.
 The organisation is a leading global provider of web experience management software, specialising in web CMS, forms and customer case management for the enterprise.
 As well as operating in the UK, the Jadu group of companies also includes Jadu Inc. incorporated and registered in the United States of America with company EIN number 27-2611871 whose principal place of business is at 70 West Madison Street, Chicago, IL 60602, United States and Jadu Software Pty Limited incorporated and registered with company number AU37165644511 whose principal place of business is at ANZ House, Level 4 & 5,15 Moore Street, Canberra, ACT 2601, Australia.
 We comply with the relevant jurisdictional data protection laws and respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.